Clinical and Support Services

 For students with pressing mental health needs, crisis services remain available 24 hours a day, 7 days a week, 365 days a year for mental health emergencies:

 - For non-life-threatening mental health concerns, call the Counseling Center at (414) 288-7172 during our regular business hours to speak to a counselor on-call.
-On weekdays after 4:30pm, weekends and holidays, call the Marquette University Police Department at (414) 288-6800 and request to speak with the on-call counselor.
+On weekdays after 4:30pm, weekends and holidays, call the Marquette Counseling Center at (414) 288-7172, select option 2 to speak with a mental health support specialist.

 Additionally, national crisis resources can provide students with confidential support by phone or text.